 For more information, go to musicurology.com.

-- Collected data on more than 24,000 patients in 3.5 years of data collection.
+- Collected data on more than 34,000 patients in nearly 5 years of data collection

-- Partnered with four patient advocates, as well as the spouse of a patient.
-These individuals are involved in all of the consortium’s activities and offer the patient perspective, which is critical to the program’s success.
+- Partner with four patient advocates.
+These individuals are in involved in all of the consortium’s activities and offer the patient perspective, which is critical to the program’s success.

-- By using comparative performance feedback, review of current guidelines, and dissemination of best practices, achieved a statewide decrease in the use of both bone scans and CT scans for men with low-risk prostate cancer.
+- Achieved a statewide decrease in the utilization of both bone scans and CT scans for men with low-risk prostate cancer, through the use of comparative performance feedback, review of current guidelines, and dissemination of best practices.

-- Achieved a 50 percent reduction in prostate biopsy-related hospitalizations by implementing process changes for antibiotic prophylaxis focused on addressing fluoroquinolone resistance.
+- Achieved a fifty percent reduction in prostate biopsy-related hospitalizations by implementing process changes for antibiotic prophylaxis focused on addressing fluoroquinolone resistance.

 - Established a novel metric (MUSIC NOTES) that defines an uncomplicated early post-operative recovery, and compares these outcomes across diverse urology practices.